rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 **NOTE: On Windows CE 7.0, you may see the following warning: "The program is not compatible with the current operating system and, therefore, may not run on this device."
 You can safely ignore this warning and click the "Yes" button.**

 Connect your device to your Windows computer.
-You can use USB-cable, bluetooth or any other method.
-Start ActiveSync or Windows Mobile Device Center.
+You can use a USB cable, Bluetooth or any other method.
+Start Windows Mobile Device Center (ActiveSync on Windows XP).

 Manually copy the .cab files to the device.
 For example, you can use the device File Explorer to display the .cab files that are on the device.
 Click on each .cab file and the installation process will be started; after it is finished, you should see the app icon on your device in Programs.
 You should then create a shortcut in the Startup folder so that this applications runs when the device starts.
 Or if you are using other methods for ensuring certain applications are always running.
 If this application is not running, it will not receive RhoConnect Push notifications.